On this page

 Who is eligible to file I-918?

-It may be necessary to provide evidence demonstrating that the criminal activity you experienced is listed among those specified in section 101(a)(15)(U)(iii) of the INA.
+Evidence may be required to demonstrate that the criminal activity you experienced is among those listed in section 101(a)(15)(U)(iii) of the INA.

 What happens after I submit I-918?